-While not legally required, most semi-truck owners will want to purchase physical damage insurance to protect an investment they likely spent five-to-six figures on.
+While not legally required, most semi-truck owners will want to purchase physical damage insurance to protect their vehicles.

 However, selecting the right policy isn’t always easy.
 There are multiple types of coverage and a long list of endorsements that truck owners need to navigate to make sure they have adequate protection.

 Below is our complete guide to semi-truck physical damage insurance.
 We cover the different types, what is normally covered, how much it costs, and more.

 For those just looking for a list of top companies, here are a few of our favorites.

 Physical damage insurance covers the repair or replacement of an owned vehicle in the event of a covered incident.
 The two most popular types of physical damage coverage are collision, which covers most road-related incidents, and comprehensive, which covers most other incidents.

 Physical damage insurance does not cover third-party property or personal injuries of any kind.